Facelift Surgery & Non-Surgical Facial Rejuvenation Explained

 How long should I wait to return to exercise after Face Rejuvenation Surgery?

-Our Specialist Plastic Surgeons typically advise that you should wait at least 3-4 weeks before returning to mild to strenuous forms of exercise.
+Our Plastic Surgeons typically advise that you should wait at least 3-4 weeks before returning to mild to strenuous forms of exercise.

 However, you must advise your Surgeon before you return to ANY form of exercise or other similar activities.